Privacy Policy

 In operating our AML/CTF compliance platform, we process sensitive customer data on behalf of Firms, which may include:

-- Identity Information: Names, dates of birth, residential addresses.
+- Identity information: names, dates of birth, residential addresses.

-- Government-Issued IDs: Driver's licences, passports, Medicare cards.
+- Government-issued IDs: drivers' licences, passports, Medicare cards.

 3. How We Use Information

-We use the collected information for the following purposes:
+We use the collected information to:

-- To provide, operate, and maintain the Sentine platform.
+- operate and maintain the duely platform;

-- To process payments and manage subscriptions.
+- process payments and manage subscriptions;

 4. How We Share and Disclose Information

 We do not sell your personal information.
-We only share information in the following circumstances:
+We share information only in the following circumstances.

 4.1 Third-Party Sub-Processors